 Some states have passed laws to suspend your driver’s license in the event of student loan default.
 Other state laws suspend professional licenses, such as health care and cosmetology.

-While those decisions don’t seem to help someone who has trouble paying their student loan bills, they still, unfortunately, exist in many places.
+While those decisions don’t seem to help someone who has trouble paying student loans, they still, unfortunately, exist in many places.
 Several state legislatures are working to repeal these laws, so you need to fully research your exact location to understand potential consequences relevant to you.

 Why Bankruptcy Is Not the Solution to Your Student Loan Problems